rmp135/sql-ts/docs/README.md

 ### filename

 <!-- div:left-panel -->
-Specifies the filepath and name that the file should be saved as.
+Specifies the filepath and name that the file should be saved as, in relation to the current working directory.
 Defaults to "Database".
 The .ts extension is not required.

 <!-- div:right-panel -->
 ```json